indiejames/vscode-clojure-debug/readme.md

 ## A Note about the Preview Version

 Currently only known to work on Mac OS X. I can confirm that it does not work (yet) on Windows due to issues in the underlying CDT library.
+I am working to get that fixed.
 It may work fine on Linux - I have not tried it yet.
 Most of the features are operational and work well enough to provide a useful worklow at this point.
 Some of the features (mostly related to step debugging) are less reliable and should be used with care.